tonyjurg/Nestle1904GBI/docs/features/splong.md

 ## Note
 See also the description in [MACULA Greek Treebank for the Nestle 1904 Greek New Testament.pdf](https://nbviewer.org/github/biblicalhumanities/greek-new-testament/blob/master/syntax-trees/nestle1904/doc/Nestle%201904%20Treebank%20Documentation.pdf) on page 4 and 5 (section 2.2.
 Syntactic Categories at Word Level: Part of Speech Labels).

+## Source description

+Based upon information from XML attribute `Cat` for each element `node` representing a word.

 ---
 ###### [Click here for list of all features](home.md#readme)